 Reliable data on tooth decay levels can assist with planning and commissioning oral health improvement programmes.
 These should be commissioned following strategic planning, taking into account the measured health needs of the population.
 Guidance is available from Public Health England and NICE regarding commissioning effective oral health improvement programmes.

-Latest publications from the Dental Public Health Intelligence Programme
+Latest updates from the Dental Public Health Intelligence Programme website

 For further information about the full range of Dental Public Health reports that we have produced, as well as protocols and supporting information for dental surveys currently in production, please visit our DENTAL HEALTH website.